BitGo/bitgo-cli/README.md

 # Testnet

 By default, **bitgo** will use the production Bitcoin network, and will authenticate with **www.bitgo.com**.
-In order to use BitGo's testnet environment at **test.bitgo.com**, either use the **-t** flag on the command line, or set the following environment variable:
+In order to use BitGo's test environment at **test.bitgo.com**, either use **-e test** on the command line, or set the following environment variable:
 ```
-$ export BITGO_NETWORK=testnet
+$ export BITGO_ENV=test
 ```
 The testnet environment is a completely separate namespace from the BitGo production database.
 You will need to set up separate accounts on [test.bitgo.com](https://test.bitgo.com/) for testing purposes.
 Note that in the test environment, while standard Authy codes still work for 2FA, it is also possible to use a code of 0000000 (7 zeroes).

 # Sessions
-The tool maintains one current login session per network (prod or testnet).
+The tool maintains one current login session per environment (prod or test).
 The sessions are persisted in JSON format files in **~/.bitgo**.
 Each session maintains the user's current auth token, and maintains a current wallet.
 All of the commands that operate on a wallet use this current wallet context.
 In order to operate on a different wallet, it must first be selected using the **wallet** command.

 # Commands